Talegaon Dhamdhere

-The main surnames of Talegaon Dhamdhere are:-Dhamdhere, Bhujbal, Todkar etc.
+The main surnames of Talegaon Dhamdhere are:-Dhamdhere, Bhujbal, Dhavale, Todkar, Pingle, Bhumkar, Narke etc.

+History

+The town has several Peshwa period temples, the chief of which are five of Ganpati, Nath, Siddheshvar, Takleshvar, and Uttareshvar.
+Ganpati's temple was built by a member of the Dhamdhere family.
+Siddheshvar's is a large shrine built on raised ground and enclosed by lofty battlemented walls.
+High flights of steps lead on the east and west into the temple enclosure.
+The temple is said to have been built by a village accountant of Talegaon who rose to be Scindia's minister.
+Uttareshvar's temple was built by a member of a family called the Mahajan about 200 years ago.

 Demographics

 In the 2001 census, the village of Talegaon Dhamdhere had 13,410 inhabitants, with 6,912 males (51.5%) and 6,498 females (48.5%), for a gender ratio of 940 females per thousand males.